Haivision/srt-rfc/draft-sharabayko-mops-srt.md

    - Appropriate extension flags and encryption flags
    - Handshake Type: CONCLUSION

-NOTE: Both parties always send extension flags at this point, which will contain HSREQ if the message comes from an Initiator, or HSRSP if it comes from a Responder.
+Both parties always send extension flags at this point, which will contain HSREQ if the message comes from an Initiator, or HSRSP if it comes from a Responder.
 If the Initiator has received a previous message from the Responder containing an advertised cipher family and block size in the